 - If you are Active Duty military and using military tuition assistance, contact the Fort Bragg Office for assistance at (910) 436-3624.

-The Methodist University Online courses' textbooks are listed on the MU Bookstore site.
-If you live in the vicinity of the college, visit the Methodist University Student Store, located in the Berns Student Center, to purchase your books.
-If you do not live in the Fayetteville area, you may order textbooks for Methodist University e-Learning courses by calling the book store manager at (910) 630-7227, and identifying yourself as a student in a Methodist University e-Learning course.
-You may direct general questions to Mr. Larry Smith via e-mail at firstname.lastname@example.org.
-The Student Store is not yet prepared to take e-mail or online book orders.
+Textbooks for Methodist University Online courses are listed on the MU Bookstore site.
+If you live in the Fayetteville area, visit the Methodist University Student Store, located in the Berns Student Center, to purchase your books.
+If you do not live in the Fayetteville area, you may order textbooks online for Methodist University Online courses at the MU Bookstore.
+If you have any questions, call the MU Bookstore at (910) 630-7227.

 E-mail your professor or the Registrar to complete the withdrawal.
 Consult the Course Calendar for appropriate deadlines.

-E-Learning students have access to Davis Memorial Library, through which they may access electronic resources and online catalog remotely.
-Librarians are available via e-mail at email@example.com or phone at (910) 630-7123.
-Each online course has a link on its menu to the Davis Memorial Library Web site.
+Online students have access to Davis Memorial Library, through which they may access electronic resources and online catalog remotely.
+Librarians are available via e-mail at firstname.lastname@example.org or phone at (910) 630-7123.
+Each Methodist University Online course has a link on its menu to the Davis Memorial Library Web site.

 Methodist University’s attendance policy for 1000-level courses also applies to 1000-level courses taken online.
 A student may not miss more than 20% of the course; otherwise he or she will be withdrawn with a grade of WF.
-Students withdrawn with a WF for attendance are notified by e-mail and have seven days to submit a completed appeal form to the Office of the Executive Vice President and Academic Dean.
-E-mail the Director of MU at Night and Extended Learning at firstname.lastname@example.org if you need assistance coordinating the appeal with your course professor.
+Students withdrawn with a WF for attendance are notified by e-mail and have seven days to submit a completed appeal form to the Office of the Provost.
+E-mail the Director of MU at Night and Extended Learning at email@example.com if you need assistance coordinating the appeal with your course professor.

 Faculty members may enforce a more rigorous attendance policy for 1000-level courses as stated in their syllabus.
 Professors of upper-level courses reserve the right to set their own attendance policies that may be either more or less stringent than the 1000-level attendance policy.
-Students exceeding the permissable non-attendance benchmark will be withdrawn with a grade of WF.
-Students withdrawn with a WF for attendance are notified by e-mail and have seven days to submit a completed appeal form to the Office of the Executive Vice President and Academic Dean.
-E-mail the Director of MU at Night and Extended Learning at email@example.com if you need assistance coordinating the appeal with your course professor.
+Students exceeding the permissible non-attendance benchmark will be withdrawn with a grade of WF.
+Students withdrawn with a WF for attendance are notified by e-mail and have seven days to submit a completed appeal form to the Office of the Provost.
+E-mail the Director of MU at Night and Extended Learning at firstname.lastname@example.org if you need assistance coordinating the appeal with your course professor.

 Students who have not accessed the course at least once during the first week of classes will be withdrawn without record from the course and are eligible for a full refund of tuition for the course in question.
 Late registrants to the course (adding the course in the final two working days of the week) may receive additional time to access the course, at the discretion of the course professor.
 Students who are unable to access the course during the first week for personal or professional reasons must make a written request to the course professor asking for exemption from this policy.
 Students who choose this option will not be withdrawn as a no show at a later date, even if they do not access the course.

 Instructors reserve the right to require students who are taking online classes to take exams in person as outlined in the syllabus at pre-approved proctoring sites.
 If an instructor requires remote proctoring, he or she will announce it in the syllabus the first week of the course.
-The complete Remote Proctoring policy can be found in the Academic Catalogue.
+The complete Remote Proctoring Policy can be be viewed at the corresponding link or found in the Academic Catalogue.